Alex Spray and David Webster

 How is Osteopathy different from Chiropractic therapy?

 Osteopathy and Chiropractic Therapy have shared techniques like joint manipulation, trigger point therapy and exercise prescription.
-Principally the two methods are remarkably different.
+Principally the two methods are similar in that both place great emphasis upon the correct functioning of the whole body as a unit, but also remarkably different in the approaches used to manipulate the body.
 A chiropractor will encourage health by focusing primarily on the health and correct alignment of your spine, where after adjustment the spinal nerves can correctly function allowing your body to work properly.
 (Chiropractors are now divided into two political camps, the Mixers and the Straights, where the purest "Straights" believe and treat non musculoskeletal conditions like Asthma and Colic.
 Mixer chiropractors mix and use many different therapies as well as vertebral adjustments.)
 It is interesting to read Dr Simon Singh and Dr Edzard Ernst's book "Trick or Treatment" regarding the evidence to back-up the straight chiropractors attempting to treat non musculo-skeletal diseases!
 Osteopaths just find areas of your body that are restricted and encourage correct movement in those tissues.
 Chiropractors tend not to use soft tissue techniques like massage, typically they treat more often but allow less time per session, giving between ten and twenty five minutes per session, whereas osteopaths typically treat from between twenty and thirty five minutes.

 What Happens on the Initial Visit?